gasparian/XGB2Code/README.md

 # model2code

-I couldn't find a good solution for exporting trained tree based gradient boosting models to C++ code, so after studying several discussions on stackoverflow I decided to make it by my own.
+I couldn't find a good solution for exporting trained tree based gradient boosting models to C/C++ code, so after studying several discussions on stackoverflow I decided to make it by my own.
 Modify it for your purposes!

 For more info see the code and docstring.